📅 Where did your time and money go? Grab the quick reset plan.

 COMLIFE 20,000 man Power Bank

-Cordless radios allow you to get in touch with what’s going on locally.
-Make sure to have a battery powered one that will work, even when the power is out.
+Cordless radio allows you to get in touch with what’s going on locally.
+Make sure to have a battery-powered radio that will work and extra batteries, even when the power is out.

 Ryobi 18V Lithium Ion Cordless Compact Radio